senekor/rust-workshop/final_project/src/cli/setup.md

 }
 ```

-Remembering the release-worklfow we've already seen during the workshop, all we have to do is commit our changes and push a new version tag.
+Remembering the release-workflow we've already seen during the workshop, all we have to do is commit our changes and push a new version tag.
 You have probably already "used" some version tags in your repository, so just pick the next higher one to release the first version of paekli-cli, for example `v0.1.2`.

 ```toml